US IPOs (Initial Public Offerings)

 settlement_datestring (date)Anticipated settlement date, in YYYY-MM-DD format.

-no_new_ordersbooleanWhen true, the offering is in its 60-minute pricing window and is not accepting new orders.
+no_new_ordersbooleanWhen true, the offering is in its 60-minute withdrawal window and is not accepting new orders.
 This mirrors the SixtyMinMail event on the IPO Events Stream.

 underwritersarray of stringsList of underwriter names participating in the offering.